rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 You guessed: 6
 ```

-All right!
-Our first part is done: we can get input from the keyboard and then
+At this point, the first part of the game is done: you can get input from the
-print it back out.
+keyboard and then print it.

 ## Generating a Secret Number

-Next, we need to generate a secret number that the user will try to guess.
+Next, you need to generate a secret number that the user will try to guess.
 The
-secret number should be different every time so that the game is fun to play
+secret number should be different every time so the game is fun to play more
-more than once, and we'd like to have a random number between 1 and 100 so the
+than once.
+Let’s use a random number between 1 and 100 so the game isn’t too
-game isn’t too difficult.
-Rust does not yet include random number functionality
+difficult.
+Rust doesn’t yet include random number functionality in its standard
-in its standard library.
-The Rust team does, however, provide a [`rand`
+library.
+However, the Rust team does provide a [`rand` crate][randcrate].
-crate][randcrate].

 [randcrate]: https://crates.io/crates/rand

 ### Using a Crate to Get More Functionality

-Remember that *crate* is what we call a package of Rust code.
-The project we’ve
+Remember that a *crate* is a package of Rust code.
+The project you’ve been
-been building is a *binary crate*, which is an executable.
-The `rand` crate is
+building is a *binary crate*, which is an executable.
+The `rand` crate is a
-a *library crate*, which contains code intended to be used in other programs.
+*library crate*, which contains code intended to be used in other programs.

-Cargo's use of external crates is where it really shines.
-Before we can write
+Cargo’s use of external crates is where it really shines.
+Before you can write
-the code using `rand`, we need to modify our `Cargo.toml` to include the `rand`
+code that uses `rand`, you need to modify the `Cargo.toml` file to include the
-crate as a dependency.
-Open it up, and add this line at the bottom beneath the
+`rand` crate as a dependency.
+Open that file now and add the following line to
-`[dependencies]` section header that Cargo created for you:
+the bottom beneath the `[dependencies]` section header that Cargo created for
+you:

 Filename: Cargo.toml